widdowquinn/pyani/docs/subcmd_report.rst

 ``--genomes_runs``
     Report table of all runs in which each genome in the database participates. (default: False)

+``-o OUTDIR, --outdir OUTDIR``
+    Directory where output analysis reports will be written.

 ``--runs``
     Report table of analysis runs in database. (default: False)